turbinenreiter/MicroPythonSmallSats/text/Method.md

 The following list shows the types of tooling that were considered in this study:

-* language implementation
+* language implementation and library availability
-* IDE and editor support
+* editor support
 * linting tools
 * static type checkers
 * flashing, communication and debugging tools